Rust-Software/.github/profile/README.md

-## Rust Software 🔧
+## Rust Software ✨
-Rust Software is a new up and coming Roblox technology group.
-All of the free projects will be put up as a repository here.
+Rust Software is a technology group on Roblox oriented towards ro-schooling with our many ro-school related assets.
+Rust Software was founded by a solo developer, [@F3NAI](https://github.com/f3nai).